 If you’re near Al Ain, you must not be able to miss this Al Ain Oasis.
 The stunning location offers an escape from the heat waves with the cool shades of date palms.
 Walk around on its paths and watch the palm grooves dance with the winds.
 They’re also still being watered using the old Falajirrigation method, which was adopted over three thousand years back.

-Jebel Hafeet is a fantastic place to visit for hikers, tourist’s cyclists, motorists and even those seeking a new backdrop!
-There’s lots to do and see in the surrounding area of Al Ain too.
+Jebel Hafeet is a fantastic place to visit for hikers, tourist cyclists, motorists, and even those seeking a new backdrop!
+There are lots to do and see in the surrounding area of Al Ain too.
 We would recommend visiting Jebel Hafeet, if you’re nearby, you’re bound you won’t be disappointed.

 Thank you for taking the time to read.
-Be sure to check to us for more information about Travel & Living in Dubai and Abu Dhabi.
+Be sure to check with us for more information about Travel & Living in Dubai and Abu Dhabi.